SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - It's way easier to deny entry to someone than it is to kick them out later.
 - You want to have people who actually care about debate so that you don't feel the emptiness of none among the 100 members of the group chat responding.
 - People feel more comfortable to text their thoughts on the group chat when they actually know the people, rather than when they have never seen half the people.
-- After a periomall clubs will have more club loyalty than big clubs, especially when in a big club you have random people reading group chats for entertainment, and passing on rumors about seniors to the point where it becomes damaging.
+- Small clubs may have more club loyalty than big clubs.
+In a big club you have random people who read group chats for entertainment and possibly pass on damaging rumors about seniors.

 <br>
 However, since 2023, the debsoc, with the idea of Harsha, found a way increase selectivity while being inclusive.